We’re way too addicted to coffee, and we’re not even ashamed to admit it.

-The beauty of coffee ice cubes is that if they are frozen properly, they taste more like regular coffee.
-Most people tend to use coffee ice cubes and put them inside their iced coffee because they don’t dilute the coffee taste.
+The beauty of coffee ice cubes is that if they are correctly frozen, they taste more like regular coffee.
+Most people use coffee ice cubes and put them inside their iced coffee because they don’t dilute the taste.
 Starbucks does this!

 Thawing frozen coffee

 How you defrost the frozen coffee will depend on how you plan to use it.
-When it comes to coffee ice cubes, you’re not really going to want to thaw it.
-Instead, you’re just going to drop the cubes into the drink that you want to enjoy.
+For example, when it comes to coffee ice cubes, you won’t want to thaw them.
+Instead, you’re just going to drop the cubes into the drink you want to enjoy.

 You can opt to leave the frozen coffee in the refrigerator overnight to enjoy the next day.
-This way, coffee is allowed enough time to thaw naturally but not attaining a higher temperature than what your refrigerator has to offer.
+This way, coffee is allowed enough time to thaw naturally but not attain a higher temperature than what your refrigerator offers.

-If you want to use the frozen coffee immediately, and you don’t want to wait for it to defrost overnight, you could place it in a microwave, in a suitable container, and defrost in the microwave.
-When the coffee has become liquid, you can use the microwave’s heating feature to steam up the coffee to enjoy it.
+If you want to use the frozen coffee immediately and don’t want to wait for it to defrost overnight, you could place it in a microwave, in a suitable container and defrost in the microwave.
+Then, when the coffee has become liquid, you can use the microwave’s heating feature to steam the coffee to enjoy it.

-There are quite a few thawing coffee methods, but it’ll all depend on how you want to do it and how soon you need it.
+There are quite a few thawing coffee methods, but it all depends on how you want to do it and how soon you need it.

-You’ve been cautioned, it really doesn’t taste good, and it definitely doesn’t taste as good as fresh coffee.
-If it’s so many beans you’ve got, you’d probably be better off freezing the coffee beans and using them to make fresh coffee rather than brewing extra coffee and freezing it.
+You’ve been cautioned that it doesn’t taste good, and it doesn’t taste as good as fresh coffee.
+If you’ve got so many beans, you’d probably be better off freezing the coffee beans and using them to make fresh coffee rather than brewing extra coffee and freezing it.

-But if you’re going to have to, let’s make sure you do it correctly.
+But if you have to, let’s make sure you do it correctly.

 Don’t go from the freezer to the microwave.
 It’s not worth it because the coffee doesn’t heat the same way, so you’ll end up boiling the coffee that isn’t frozen while the rest defrosts.
-You want to leave it in the refrigerator overnight so that it thaws and then heat it from there.
+Instead, you want to leave it in the refrigerator overnight so it thaws and then heats.

 Don’t overheat it.
-You’re going to have to take it easy while you’re reheating in the microwave, 30 seconds to start with a 10-second burst, so you don’t overheat it.
+You’ll have to take it easy while you’re reheating in the microwave, 30 seconds to start with a 10-second burst, so you don’t overheat it.
 This should help with the reheating process and do what it can to retain the taste.